spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 ### How to configure docker-sync mount mode on MacOS

+To configure docker-sync mount mode on MacOS:

 1. Install ruby and ruby-dev.
-Make sure you use `Ruby` version `2.7.0preview1` or higher:
+Make sure you use Ruby version `2.7.0preview1` or higher:
 ```bash
 sudo apt-get install ruby ruby-dev
 ```

 2. Install Unison.
-Make sure you use `Unison` version `2.51.2` or higher:
+Make sure you use Unison version `2.51.2` or higher:
 ```bash
 brew install unison
 ```

 3. Install docker-sync.
-Make sure you use `Docker-sync` version `0.5.11` or higher:
+Make sure you use docker-sync version `0.5.11` or higher:
 ```bash
 sudo gem install docker-sync
 ```